Flowers arranged by Christ Church Derry Hill Altar Guild.

 Musicians and Choir Members

-At Derry Hill Church there is currently no music group, however we welcome musicians and singers who would like to take part in our services – especially family services.
-We currently have a choir at Derry Hill and if anyone is interested in joining the choir then please contact Carol Rigby.
-The choir usually meet on a Thursday afternoon at 4pm to practise.
+We currently have a choir at Derry Hill and if anyone is interested in joining the choir then please contact Carol Rigby (01225 704356).
+The choir usually meets on a Thursday afternoon at 4pm to practise.

 A Parochial Church Council (PCC) is the executive committee of a Church of England parish and consists of clergy and churchwardens of the parish, together with representatives of the laity.
 The origin of PCCs is in the old parish vestry committees, which they replaced in 1921.